Four Lesser Known Reasons Why People Divorce

 How common is divorce?

 No matter what causes a marriage to end, divorce is quite common in the United States.
-However, in recent years, the rate of divorce has actually decreased, after a rise that spanned many decades.
+However, in recent years, the rate of divorce has actually decreased, after a rise in divorce that spanned many decades.
 Between 1960 and 1980, the rate of divorce more than doubled.
-The rate stayed steady into the 1980s before beginning to decline.
+The divorce rate stayed steady into the 1980s before beginning to decline.
 By 2007, the rate was decreasing — 40% of marriages ended in divorce.
 In 2020, the divorce rate hit a 50-year low.

 Since 2016, both the number of divorces and the number of marriages has been on the decline.
 There are some theories as to why this may be the case.
 For instance, people may not feel the pressure to marry as early they did in past generations.
 They may feel more freedom and less urgency to get married and, as a result, take more time to be sure they’re compatible with a future spouse.
 They also may wait to get married until they are more financially stable, which can ease or help prevent some amount of marital stress.